Sarang033/Vinove_activity_tracker_project/README.md

 2. Open your authenticator app and enter the current 6-digit code when prompted.
 3. If the code is correct, you'll be granted access to the application.

+## Note

+- If S3 credentials are not provided, the application will save screenshots and logs locally.
+- MFA is required for each session to ensure the security of the monitored data.
+- Keep your MFA secret key and QR code secure.
+Do not share them with others.

 ## run the project
 python user_activity_monitor.py